dharmafly/noodle/README.md

 }
 ```

-Note the value of the document is not held in an array.

 #### Multiple extract rules

 It is also possible to request multiple properties to extract in one query via